Piotr1215/katacoda-scenarios/k8s-deployments/step1.md

 Run `launch.sh`{{execute T1}} to start cluster.

+Now we need to make sure that additional Kubernetes node: *node01* has the same *kubeconfig* configuration so we can execute commands on this node as well.
+To achieve this we will use `scp` to copy over content of the <pre>.kube</pre> directory including Kubernetes *config* file `scp -pr .kube root@node01:/root/.kube` {{execute T1}}

-Once the script finished, check if nodes are running and ready on the other terminal `kubectl get nodes -w`{{execute T2}}
+Check if nodes are running and ready on the other terminal `kubectl get nodes -w`{{execute T2}}

-> Check new Terminal Tab that just opened
+> The *-w* parameter is shorthand for *-wait*, it establishes a wait handle on the command and periodically refreshes the output.

+Once all nodes are ready, we can see if all pods are in ready status.

-Once nodes are up and running let's check what pods are deployed in *kube-system* namespace: `kubectl get pods -n kube-system`{{execute T1}}
+Once nodes are up and running let's check what pods are deployed in *kube-system* namespace: `kubectl get pods -n kube-system`{{execute T2 interrupt}}

 Finally let's see what Kubernetes version are we running on: